Bill Bruford: 1974–1980: Genesis, Bruford, and U.K.

-In 1977 Bruford recorded his debut solo album Feels Good to Me (1978), with Dave Stewart (keyboards), Jeff Berlin (bass), and Allan Holdsworth (guitar).
-This was Bruford's first attempt at songwriting on a substantial level, and spent a lot of time developing tunes on the piano.
+In 1977, Bruford recorded his debut solo album Feels Good to Me (1978), with Dave Stewart (keyboards), Jeff Berlin (bass), and Allan Holdsworth (guitar).
+This was Bruford's first attempt at songwriting on a substantial level, and he spent a lot of time developing tunes on the piano.
 The four stuck together and became a full-time band named Bruford, which also featured Annette Peacock on vocals, Kenny Wheeler on flugelhorn, and John Goodsall on rhythm guitar.
 Later in 1978, Bruford reunited with John Wetton and formed the progressive rock group U.K. After their debut album U.K. (1978) and several tours, Holdsworth and Bruford left the group due to disagreements on the group's musical direction.
 Bruford resumed activity in his own group to release One of a Kind (1979).
 Almost entirely instrumental, the album contains some spoken lines by Bruford during the introduction to "Fainting in Coils".
 Subsequent gigs spawned the live releases Rock Goes to College and The Bruford Tapes (1979).
 Their final album, Gradually Going Tornado (1980), features backing vocals from Canterbury scene stalwarts Barbara Gaskin and Amanda Parsons, as well as Georgina Born on cello.
 Unfinished songs for a projected fourth album were recorded in 1980, but remained unreleased until 2017.

 1981–1993: King Crimson, Earthworks, ABWH, and Yes

-In 1981 Bruford returned to King Crimson in a new formation with Fripp, Tony Levin, and Adrian Belew.
+In 1981, Bruford returned to King Crimson in a new formation with Fripp, Tony Levin, and Adrian Belew.
 The four recorded Discipline (1981), Beat (1982), and Three of a Perfect Pair (1984), all featuring Bruford on an acoustic and Simmons electronic hybrid kit.
 Bruford embraced the Simmons drums for the next fifteen years as it allowed him to play programmed chords, samples, tuned pitches, and sound effects, which expanded his musical palette.
 In 1984, Fripp disbanded the group; Bruford picked the live album Absent Lovers: Live in Montreal (1998) as one of the best rock albums he played on.

-In 1983 Bruford formed a duo with Swiss keyboardist and former Yes member Patrick Moraz after he learned that Moraz was living close to him in Surrey.
+In 1983, Bruford formed a duo with Swiss keyboardist and former Yes member Patrick Moraz after he learned that Moraz was living close to him in Surrey.
 The project had Bruford develop a "real taste for improvising".
 Under the name Moraz/Bruford, the two released Music for Piano and Drums (1983) and Flags (1985), two albums recorded on acoustic instruments.
 The albums were supported with several live shows, including a tour of Japan.
-Also in 1985, Bruford was approached by Jimmy Page to be the drummer for his new band with Paul Rodgers and Pino Palladino named The Firm.
+Also in 1985, Bruford was approached by Jimmy Page to be the drummer for his new band with Paul Rodgers and Pino Palladino named the Firm.
 He recalled: "We rehearsed briefly, but I think decided we were mutually unsuited!"

-In 1986 Bruford formed his jazz group Earthworks with Django Bates, Iain Ballamy and Mick Hutton (later replaced by Tim Harries), with initial assistance from Dave Stewart.
+In 1986, Bruford formed his jazz group Earthworks with Django Bates, Iain Ballamy and Mick Hutton (later replaced by Tim Harries), with initial assistance from Dave Stewart.
 By then, electronic drum technology had improved to Bruford's satisfaction and he resumed using the Simmons kit.
 The band toured the US club circuit through 1987.